-Incidentally, in the US, the first decade of the twenty-first century (2000-2010) has seen flat average markups and a moderate increase only in the upper percentiles, compared to share increases between 1980-2000 and after 2010.
-This can be seen in Figure 1a.
-The pattern for Europe is remarkably similar (Figure 1b), as it is for the entire world economy.
-The main observation here is that for the period 2000-2010, there is no rise of market power in Europe, which is the period that the book covers in the analysis on Europe (for example Figure 2 here, which reproduces Figures 6.3 form the book on page 105).
-But nor is there a rise of market power for that period in the US either.
-Either we conclude that markups went up from 1980 until now (with a caveat of a period of stagnation 2000-2010) or we conclude that for the period 2000-2010 there was stagnation.
-In both conclusions, the pattern for Europe is the same as the pattern for the US.
-This evidence does not let me conclude that there is a schism in the European experience, different from that in the US.
+Incidentally, in the United States, the first decade of the twenty-first century (2000-2010) has seen flat average markups and a moderate increase only in the upper percentiles, compared to share increases between 1980-2000 and after 2010.
+This can be seen in figure 1, panel A. The pattern for Europe is remarkably similar (figure 1, panel B), as it is for the entire world economy.
+The main observation here is that for the period 2000-2010, there is no rise of market power in Europe, which largely overlaps with the period that the book covers in the analysis on Europe.
+But neither is there a rise of market power for that period in the United States.
+Either we conclude that markups went up from 1980 until now (with a caveat of a period of stagnation 2000-2010) or we conclude that for the period 2000- 2010 there was stagnation.
+In both conclusions, the pattern for Europe is the same as the pattern for the United States.
+This evidence does not let me conclude that there is a schism in the European experience, different from that in the United States.